-Illinois researchers have developed a new microscope system that holds the potential of capturing living tissue in real time and in molecular detail.
-The most fascinating is that it don’t require additional chemicals or dyes.
+Illinois researchers have developed a new microscope system that holds the potential to capture living tissue in real-time and in molecular detail.
+The most fascinating is that it doesn’t require additional chemicals or dyes.

 Using this system, scientists can easily study concurrent processes within cells and tissue.
-It can also mimic as a tool that provides insights on tumor progression.
+It can also be mimicked as a tool that provides insights on tumor progression.

-Scientists named this microscope as simultaneous label-free autofluorescence multi-harmonic microscopy.
-It uses precisely tailored pulses of light to simultaneously image with multiple wavelengths.
+Scientists named this microscope simultaneous label-free autofluorescence multi-harmonic microscopy.
+It uses precisely tailored pulses of light to image with multiple wavelengths simultaneously.

-The microscope is utilized on living tissue, even inside a living being, giving it the possibility to be utilized for clinical diagnosis or to control medical procedure in the working room.
+The microscope is utilized on living tissue, even inside a living being, allowing it to be utilized for clinical diagnosis or to control medical procedures in the working room.
 Second, it utilizes no colors or synthetic concoctions, just light.

-In addition, the microscopy at the same time gathers different differentiations from cells and tissues, catching sub-atomic level points of interest and elements, for example, digestion.
+In addition, microscopy simultaneously gathers different differentiations from cells and tissues, catching sub-atomic level points of interest and elements, for example, digestion.

-Sixian You, the first author of the paper said, “We know the tumor is there, but tumors support a whole ecosystem in the tissue.
+Sixian You, the first author of the paper, said, “We know the tumor is there, but tumors support a whole ecosystem in the tissue.
 They recruit healthy cells to support them.
-SLAM allows us to have a comprehensive picture of this ever-evolving tumor microenvironment at subcellular, molecular and metabolic levels in living animals and human tissue.
+SLAM gives us a comprehensive picture of this ever-evolving tumor microenvironment at subcellular, molecular and metabolic levels in living animals and human tissue.
 Monitoring that process can help us better understand cancer progression, and in the future could lead to better diagnosis of how advanced a tumor is, and better therapeutic approaches aimed at halting the progression.”

 Scientists detailed their technique in the journal Nature Communications.